 ● IDEAL FOR GROUP TEACHING OR ADULT DO-IT-YOURSELF!
 Adults are generally able to follow the instruction sheet.
 Ideal for teaching youth, church, evening adult education, or even beginners just joining a bonsai or garden club!
 After doing a single dry run, most teachers or bonsai hobbyists would be able to lead this workshop.

-● Item IWP-8: PRICED @ $24.95, THE SAME AS OUR SMALL SIZE LAVA PLANTING WITH DISH!
-For a production bonsai nursery it is more efficient to produce complete small lava plantings than to individually pack all of the various components as a kit.
-If you want a more mature plant, get a Living Lovable (currently priced at $39.95).
-But if you want to learn the basics to be able to train others in the future, we made the Introductory Workshop Package available!
-FREE SHIPPING WHEN 3 OR MORE SENT TO THE SAME US ADDRESS!
+● Item IWP-8: PRICED @ $29.95!
+This is a complete workshop package featuring a pre-trained plant plus 9 other carefully selected components!
+For a production bonsai nursery it is more efficient to produce potted bonsai than to individually pack all of the various components as a kit.
+So this is a major contribution towards teaching bonsai.
+If you want to learn the basics to be able to train others in the future, the Introductory Workshop Package is ideal!
+FREE SHIPPING WHEN 4 OR MORE SENT TO THE SAME US ADDRESS!

 A COMPLETE ECONOMICAL WORKSHOP PACKAGE!

 1. INTRODUCTORY WORKSHOP PACKAGE INSTRUCTION SHEET.
 Detailed instruction, diagrams, and cultural information.
 An isolated adult should have no problem completing the workshop with the aid of this instruction sheet.